Q: What is the history of the active ingredient, epinephrine, used to relieve symptoms of asthma?

 Q: Do any Prime Asthma Relief products contain gluten, propellant or other preservative chemicals?

-A: No. Prime Asthma Relief products contain no gluten, no propellant such CFC, and no other preservative chemicals.
+A: No. Prime Asthma Relief products contain no gluten, no propellant such as CFC, and no other preservative chemicals.
 It is environment friendly.

 Q: Do any Prime Asthma Relief products contain lead?